Glasgow Odonto Today

 The Glasgow Odontological Society today aims to be a true reflection of the dental profession.

 In 1902 our founders established a club which initially limited membership to just 15.
 Over the years the exclusive nature of the Society has been replaced by a core belief in providing accessible, high quality lectures focusing on relevant topics.

-In 2018 our council now includes more women than ever before and a balanced blend of hospital-based and general practice dentists.
+In 2020 our council continues to be very gender balanced and has a mixture of hospital-based and general practice dentists.
 Between us we have many years of experience of working in dentistry.
 At the same time the society’s one-term presidential system ensures that we focus on fresh ideas and keep up to date with what is current in the profession.

 Why I became involved with the Glasgow Odontological Society

 I graduated from the University of Glasgow in 2017 and have been a member of Odonto since, as I was keen to preserve the ties I had formed at GDH.
 It’s a great way to catch up with peers, colleagues and tutors, as well as listen to a broad range of speakers.
 Evening lectures made it accessible during my VT year in Stirling, where I had a long commute, and now I am back at GDH I’m excited to get more involved in the council itself.
 The society has a really relaxed feel, and brings together all areas of the profession well.

 Having previously graduated in 2009, I am now a Clinical Lecturer/Honorary Specialty Registrar in Restorative Dentistry at Glasgow Dental School.
 I originally joined the Odontological Society as a final year student and it is an honour to now serve as a council member.

 The Society appears to go from strength to strength every year and always delivers a programme of engaging, knowledgeable speakers who discuss topics relevant to both primary and secondary care practitioners.
 Each meeting also provides an opportunity to meet new friends and colleagues (and to catch up with some old ones).